Car Parking in Japan: A Guide for Overseas Tourists

 Example of Parking Prices

-Since it may be difficult to find somewhere to park your car outside official parking lots in Japan, illegal parking in Japan is not very common.
+Since it may be difficult to find somewhere to park your car outside official parking lots, illegal parking is not very common.
 But it happens, even if it is an honest mistake.
 When you park your car, even if it is only for a few minutes, make sure that it is in a location where parking is allowed.

 Examples of Illegal Parking Areas Where Parking is Prohibited

-Parking in Japan is not only prohibited where there are no parking and no stopping signs.
-In principle, parking in Japan is prohibited anywhere it is not expressly allowed.
+Parking is not only prohibited where there are no parking or no stopping signs.
+In principle, parking is prohibited anywhere it is not expressly allowed.
 But there are exceptions even in places where parking (and stopping) may be allowed since there are no signs telling you not to stop (or not to park).

-First, you are never allowed to park or stop in front of police or fire stations.
+1. Do not park or stop in front of police and fire stations.
+You are never allowed to park or stop in front of police or fire stations.
 There is typically a grid with diagonal lines where stopping is prohibited.
-You will even see cars avoiding this area when traffic is congested – they will leave a gap and not stop in it, so cars will never be bumper to bumper there.
+You will even see cars avoiding this area when traffic is congested.
+They will leave a gap and not stop in it, so cars will never be bumper to bumper there.

-The second rule regarding parking on the street in Japan is that stopping and parking in Japan on the street is not allowed within 5 meters of a pedestrian crossing on either side of it.
+2. Do not park or stop within 5 meters of a pedestrian crossing.
+Stopping and parking on the street is not allowed within 5 meters of a pedestrian crossing on either side of it.

-In addition, there are manholes with a yellow line around them (and often a picture of a fire truck on them).
-In Japan, parking is also prohibited in front of those manholes.
+4. Do not park in front of marked manholes.
+There are manholes with a yellow line around them (and often a picture of a fire truck on them).
+Parking is prohibited in front of those manholes.

 No Parking Marking - Manhole